Miami Cruise Ship Lawyers

 Florida is arguably the cruise capital of the world, as it contains some of the busiest ports by passenger volume including Port Miami, Port Everglades, and Port Canaveral.
 Port Miami, for example, had over 1,000 ships docked in 2017 and handled over 5.6 million passengers.
-When a passenger buys a ticket on a cruise, whether they know it or not, they are signing a ticket contract.
-The ticket contract that is signed by passengers is generally multiple pages of small font that looks something like a "terms of agreement" form that people encounter on a daily basis.
+When a passenger buys a ticket for a cruise, whether they know it or not, they are agreeing to a ticket contract.
+Usually the ticket contract is never even provided to the passenger, they are just e-mailed a link to the ticket contract which is posted on the cruise lines’ website.
 These contracts are binding between the passenger and the cruise line and have important provisions that affect the rights of passengers if they are injured on a ship.

 You can find more information about suing each cruise line by clicking on the links below.
 Under most circumstances, the below cruise lines require that you sue them in federal court in Miami, Florida:

 What Laws Apply To Cruise Ship Injury Cases?

 This can be a very complicated question to answer.
 Broadly, the general maritime law of the United States applies to cruise ship injury cases.
 In some circumstances, Florida state law may supplement the federal maritime law to the extent that the two do not conflict.
 If the maritime law conflicts with state law, then the federal maritime law controls.
 In addition, various international treaties and conventions may apply depending on the specific facts of your case.

 Below is an example of how international treaties and federal maritime law operate together.